 If you are newly approaching MyCare, here is the operational sequence that produces the best outcomes:

-5. Meet your care coordinator within 90 days.
 After enrollment, the carrier should reach out to schedule an initial health risk assessment and, for HCBS-receiving enrollees, an in-home assessment.
-If you do not hear from the carrier within 30 days of effective enrollment, call the carrier's member services line to escalate.
+If you do not hear from the carrier within the first few weeks of effective enrollment, call the carrier's member services line to escalate.

-7. Use the appeals process if necessary.
 If the carrier issues an adverse decision, do not accept it without scrutiny.
-File a plan-level appeal.
-If the plan upholds the denial on Medicaid-funded benefits, file a State Hearing within 90 days and request aid pending hearing within 15 days for terminations or reductions.
+File the integrated plan-level appeal by the deadline on your notice.
+If the plan upholds a denial of a Medicaid-funded benefit, file a State Hearing promptly and, for a termination or reduction of services you already have, ask to keep your benefits in place during the hearing.
 Get legal help from Ohio Legal Aid, Pro Seniors, or Disability Rights Ohio when the stakes are high.

 Key statutes, rules, and authorities